hilton/hilton.github.com/blog/_posts/2014-11-26-supplier-rejection-management.md

 Part of the problem is that the potential suppliers who resort to cold-calling have software support that helps minimise the effort, and scripts that are designed to make it difficult to screen calls.
 Even worse is the brute force approach: armies of telemarketers in call centres whose job it is to waste your time.

 One of the telemarketers’ tools is [Customer Relationship Management](http://en.wikipedia.org/wiki/Customer_relationship_management) (CRM) software.
 CRM is a mature software category for businesses to manage interactions with their customers.
 When combined with a call-centre and sales scripts, CRM supports [interruption marketing](http://en.wikipedia.org/wiki/Interruption_marketing) - organised cold-calling.
-This is asking for something to level the playing field.
+Their victims need something to level the playing field.

 ## Introducing Supplier Rejection Management